 DefinitionThis section has been translated automatically.

-Bluish-white metal which plays a role in dermatology in zinc deficiency dermatoses.
-Furthermore, zinc in the form of zinc oxide is used as a component of powders, shaking mixtures, oils(zinc oil) or pastes(zinc paste) with different indications.
+Bluish-white metal that plays a role in dermatology for zinc deficiency dermatoses.
+Zinc is also used in the form of zinc oxide as a component of powders, shaking mixtures, oils(zinc oil) or pastes(zinc paste) with various indications.

 General informationThis section has been translated automatically.